jonatan-ivanov/develotters-blog/content/posts/012-confusing-java-strings/index.md

 # Quiz

-I order to demonstrate this, let me invite you for a little quiz:
+In order to demonstrate this, let me invite you for a little quiz:
 What do you think, what is the `length` of the following `String`s in Java?

 - Java